Alir3z4/django-blog-book/chapter1.md

 If you get anything else or an error, you might want to repeat the steps to make sure you didn't miss anything.

+We have Django installed, as of now the only direct dependency of our project is Django.
+Let's add it to `requirements.txt` file where we list all of project dependencies and their direct version.

+In the root of the project directory a file named \`requirements.txt\` and

 ## Summary

 In this chapter we have installed: